oktadev/okta-kafka-microservices-example/README.md

 docker compose up
 ```

-Login to the JHipster Registry at [**http://localhost:8761**](http://localhost:8761) with Okta user credentials and check the service's health.
+Login to the JHipster Registry at `http://localhost:8761` with Okta user credentials and check the service's health.

-Once everything is up, go to the gateway at http://localhost:8081 and login.
+Once everything is up, go to the gateway at `http://localhost:8081` and log in.
 Create store entity and then update it.
 The `alert` microservice should log entries when processing the received message from the `store` service.

 ## Links

 - [JHipster: Using Kafka](https://www.jhipster.tech/using-kafka/)
 - [Apache Kafka](https://kafka.apache.org/intro)

 ## Help

-Please post any questions as comments on the [blog post](), or on the [Okta Developer Forums](https://devforum.okta.com/).
+Please post any questions as comments on the [blog post](https://developer.okta.com/blog/2022/09/15/kafka-microservices), or on the [Okta Developer Forums](https://devforum.okta.com/).

 ## License